 There are a number of reasons to choose the Moffett & Sanders School of Nursing:

 - Low student-to-teacher ratio in clinical settings

-- Pass rates consistently above the national average on the NCLEX-RN exam
+- NCLEX-RN pass rates consistently above the national average

 Our nursing graduates are prepared to use the knowledge, critical thinking skills and practice skills they learned in our program to provide professional nursing care in a variety of clinical settings.
 Employment rates of our graduates are near 100% and NCLEX pass rates are consistently above the national average.

 Admission Requirements & Criteria